tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Apply their Python skills to add new features to an Amazon Lex bot using Amazon Lambda.

-* Deploy a robo advisor application on Slack.

 ### Instructor Notes

 * Slack out the [Deep Learning Installation Guide](../../14-Deep-Learning/Supplemental/deep_learning_installation_guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

 * There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is and invite them to think about the endless possibilities of this technology for FinTech.

-* Today's class may be challenging for students because they are going to deal with different AWS services and the Slack API, so be sure to get familiar with all the activities before class.
+* Today's class may be challenging for students because they are going to deal with different AWS services, so be sure to get familiar with all the activities before class.

 * Amazon Lambda functions will be created and edited using the online code editor.
 This editor sometimes has issues or freezes up, so tell students to backup their code with a local Python script.